octa-2049/student-robotics/README.md

 # Welcome

-This repository contains an archive of the code for **Student Robotics 2025**.
+This repository contains an archive of the code **Team KEG** used for **Student Robotics 2025**.
 You can find out more about the competition here: [https://studentrobotics.org/](https://studentrobotics.org/).

 # Navigation